 There’s another point of interest along the hike – the Sai Wan Stargazing Site.
 Tai Long Wan is a fairly popular stargazing location in Hong Kong, especially with campers.
 It’s miles away from any light pollution from the city which makes it perfect.

 Ham Tin Beach

-But the view that comes on the other side truly makes up for this grueling, short hike.
-From the steps that descend into Ham Tin Beach, you get stunning panoramic views of Tai Long Wan with it’s shades of blue, and the iconic Sharp Peak in the corner.
+But the view that comes on the other side truly makes up for this gruelling, short hike.
+From the steps that descend into Ham Tin Beach, you get stunning panoramic views of Tai Long Wan with its shades of blue and the iconic Sharp Peak in the corner.
 The sight of clear water, lush green mountains, and white sand beaches is simply magnificent!

 After we explored Ham Tin Beach, we decided it was time to explore one more beach, Tai Wan Beach.

 Tai Wan Beach

 The walk from Ham Tin to Tai Wan Beach is only about 550 metres and takes roughly 10 minutes.
 The route starts from behind Hoi Fung Store, but you need to turn right after the first couple of houses.

 Be sure to spray insect repellent before you head down this path as it passes through some marshy area.
 Also, don’t be scared when a buffalo is walking toward you.
 The polite thing to do is let him pass.

 Tai Wan Beach is my favourite beach in Tai Long Wan.
 It’s big enough to never get crowded and has no man-made structures, so it feels secluded.
 Yet it’s only a short walk away from the nearest restaurant.